New Faculty

 May 22, 2025 9:00-10:00 am

 The focus of this session is on what new faculty need to know about our community and local resources.
-Click here to join this webinar.
+Click here to view the slides from the session.

 June 2, 2025 11:00-12:00 pm

 The focus of this session is on what new faculty need to know about HR, benefits, and related faculty resources on campus.
-Click here to join this webinar.
+Click here to view the recording of the session.
+Click here to view the slides from the session.

 June 24, 2025 1:30-2:30 pm

 The focus of this session is on what new faculty need to know as they plan their syllabi and class activities for teaching.
 We will discuss supports from the Teaching for Learning Center, Missouri Online, the MU Libraries, and the Mizzou Store.
 Information about Canvas, our web-based learning management system, will be shared.
 We will also announce additional workshops and sessions taking place in July and August to support you as you prepare for teaching.
-Click here to join this webinar.
+Click here to view the recording of the session.
+Click here to view the slides from the session.

 New Faculty Webinars